michaelbarbieri/nextech-challenge/README.md

 Mike's notes
 -

-I originally built a separate .NET Core API and separate Angular app.
-When it came time to integrate, before trying to serve the Angular app myself, I found a .NET Core Angular template online.
+I originally built a separate .NET Core API and separate Angular app, running on different ports on localhost.
+When it came time for a proper integration, before trying to serve the Angular app myself, I found a .NET Core Angular template online.
 I ported my code to it, but there's a good bit of boilerplate.

 My Angular code is principally in ClientApp/app, and my C# code lives in Controllers (NewsController), Logic, Models, and Services.
 I've also touched Startup.cs to add dependency injection.